Apiquet/DepthEstimationAnd3dMapping/model/depth_estimation/README.md

   *  use of Q-learning based policy training strategy that enables our approach to intelligently select the sub-windows such that the staleness in the memory hurts the performance the least

   *  Q-learningbased policy training strategy that enables our approach to intelligently select the sub-windows such that the staleness in the memory hurts the performance the least

+  * attention window is parameterized by its center and size